Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ### 5.1.2 Primary attributes

-There are 4 primary attributes.
-These are the only ones that a character by himself has.
-At level 80 they they all have the baseline of 1000.
+There are four primary attributes.
+These are the only ones that a character without equipment will have.
+At level 80 they all have the baseline of 1000.
 Every other attribute has a baseline of 0.

 **Offensive**